Name changes

 To change your name with Social Security, you must present documents proving your legal name change and identity.
 If you are a U.S. citizen, you must also present documents proving your U.S. citizenship.
 Only original documents or copies certified by the issuing agency are accepted.

-To prove your legal name change, you must show one of the following documents.
+To prove your legal name change, you must show one of the following documents:

-• Marriage document;
+• Marriage document

-• Divorce decree;
+• Divorce decree

-• Court order for a name change.
+• Court order for a name change

 To prove your identity, you must show one unexpired document showing your name, identifying information, and photograph, such as:

-• State-issued U.S. driver’s license;
+• State-issued U.S. driver license

-• State-issued ID; or
+• State-issued ID

-• Valid U.S. Passport.
+• Valid U.S. passport

 To prove your U.S. citizenship, you must show one of the following:

-• U.S. birth certificate;
+• U.S. birth certificate

-• U.S. Consular Report of Birth Abroad;
+• U.S. Consular Report of Birth Abroad

-• Valid U.S. Passport;
+• Valid U.S. passport

-• Certificate of Naturalization; or
+• Certificate of Naturalization

-• Certificate of Citizenship.
+• Certificate of Citizenship

 More information on changing your name with Social Security.